SunMaybo/suffixTreeAlignment/README.md

 Note:

-- can/might have bugs
+- can/might have bugs (yet to find one)
-- lots of print statements
+- has too many print statements (commented out)